Rassigny/RandomizedExams/README.md

-# Randomized Exams or Quizes for Backboard Learn.
+# Generating Randomized Exams/Quizzes for Backboard Learn.

 This project is an implementation of randomized exams for Blackboard Learn.